 Note: there are two main formats for standard MIDI files known as format 0 and format 1.
 The former has a single track containing all MIDI events for all channels.
 The latter typically has separate tracks and although there is no rule that MIDI events on specific tracks have to be on the same channel, they generally are.
 If you see multiple tracks listed in the MIDI File Player, then you are using a format 1 standard MIDI file.

-Note the instruments and their channel mappings as you’ll need this information to route properly these instruments to their corresponding VST plugins.
+Make sure to note the instruments and their channel mappings.
+You’ll need this information to route properly these instruments to their corresponding VST plugins.

 Routing MIDI tracks to VST plugins

 There are many decent-sounding free VST plugins that you can use in your setups.
 We used free plugins so that you can quickly start experimenting with the supplied gig file.
-Check out the blog article Top websites for free audio-plugins and how to use them in Gig Performer to see where to find free plugins, how to install them, and how to use them in Gig Performer.
+Check out the blog article Top websites for free audio-plugins and how to use them in Gig Performer for more information.

 In this example we used the following free plugins: